Sir Samuel Marshall

 He was posted captain on 24 January 1771, and in the spring recomissioned the Princess Amelia 80 for the flag of Vice-Admiral Sir George Rodney, going out to Jamaica with that officer.
 In the summer of 1773 he and Rodney exchanged with Captain Andrew Barkley into the Portland 50, which he returned with the flag to pay off at Sheerness in the autumn of 1774.

-Commanding the Arethusa 32 from 1777 and serving initially in the Irish Sea, Marshall fought a famous action with the heavier Belle Poule 30 in the preliminaries before the Battle of Ushant on 27 July 1778, but with his frigate badly damaged aloft he was obliged to retire after a couple of hours and seek the safety of the the fleet.
+Commanding the Arethusa 32 from 1777 and serving initially in the Irish Sea, Marshall fought a famous action with the heavier Belle Poule 30 in the preliminaries before the Battle of Ushant on 27 July 1778, but with his frigate badly damaged aloft he was obliged to retire after a couple of hours and seek the safety of the fleet.
 During the winter he was a witness at Admiral Hon.
 Augustus Keppel’s court martial and Captain Charles Holmes Everitt succeeded him in command of the Arethusa.

-In December 1781 Marshall joined the Flora 36, going out to the Leeward Islands in January, fighting at the Battle of the Saintes on 12 April 1782, and returning to Bristol in company with Admiral Sir George Rodney aboard the Montagu 74, Captain George Bowen, on 21 September 1782.
+In December 1781 Marshall joined the Flora 36, going out to the Leeward Islands in January, witnessing the Battle of the Saintes on 12 April 1782, and returning to Bristol in company with Admiral Sir George Rodney aboard the Montagu 74, Captain George Bowen, on 21 September 1782.
 Upon arriving home he retired from active service on account of his poor health.

 Marshall subsequently commanded the Portsmouth guardship Pegasé 74 during the peace from April 1783 until October 1787 before accepting a position as commissioner of the victualling office.
 He became a commissioner of the Navy in December 1793, was knighted during the occasion of the King’s visit to Spithead on 29 June 1794, and became deputy-controller of the Navy in October 1794.